mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 client = OpenAI()
 ```

 This approach works for external models that support the Responses API (though some older models don’t).
 However, it requires manual environment variable setup for authentication and access to an external model.
-For this guide, I chose to stay within Databricks’ built-in foundational models to keep things simpler.
+For this guide, I chose to stay within Databricks’ built-in foundation models to keep things simpler.

 **Wrapping Up `predict()`**